mlohajner/WiFi-spectrum/config/README.md

 # WiFi Spectrum – Config

-This directory contains configuration files used by the WiFi Spectrum application.
+These are configuration files used by the WiFi Spectrum application.
-These files are auto-generated and stored in ~/.config/wifi-spectrum (ofcourse)
+Files are auto-generated and stored in ~/.config/wifi-spectrum (ofcourse)

 ---